 For a subset of countries, we can compute hourly wages, in addition to daily wages.
 Estimating the impact of labour market concentration on the former yields similar results to those obtained with daily wages.
-When the sample is restricted to full-timers only - see Table 3 - Panel A - point estimates range from -0.016 in France to -0.023 in Portugal and -0.033 in Denmark.
-Using hourly wages also allows considering the entire population of salaried workers and not only full-timers, since the results are immune from any bias due to short part-time work.
-The corresponding results are shown in Panel B of Table 3.
+When the sample is restricted to full-timers only - see Table 4 - Panel A - point estimates range from -0.016 in France to -0.023 in Portugal and -0.033 in Denmark.
+Using hourly wages also allows to consider the entire population of salaried workers and not only full-timers, since the results are immune from any bias due to short part-time work.
+The corresponding results are shown in Panel B of Table 4.
 The elasticities we find are extremely close to those estimated for full-timers - -0.014 for France, -0.024 for Portugal and -0.026 for Denmark - thereby suggesting that restricting our sample to full-timers when considering daily wages does not substantially affect our results.

 The impact of labour market concentration on wages that we have estimated so far is the aggregation of the impact on two different groups of employees: those who have been hired over the past year (the new hires) and those who were already employed in the firm the year before (the incumbents).
 The literature conjectures that the depressing effect of labour market concentration on wages could be larger for new hires since they are more sensitive to market conditions - Haefke et al. (2013); Kudlyak (2014); Marinescu et al. (2021).
 To investigate this potential source of heterogeneity in the effect of labour market concentration, we re-run our regressions interacting log(HHI) with two dummy variables, for new hires and incumbents, separately.
-Results are reported in Table 4.
+Results are reported in Table 5.
 In all countries, we do find that labour market concentration negatively affects daily wages of newly hired full-timers.
-But we also find a negative effect on incumbents' wages with elasticities ranging from -0.020 in Germany to -0.022 in France, -0.025 in Portugal and -0.028 in Denmark - all significant at the 1% level.31 This is consistent with results from Arnold (2021), Thoresson (2021) and Bassanini et al. (2021), which suggest that labour market concentration generates downward pressure on incumbents' earnings, too.
-The estimates reported in Table 4 suggest that the negative effect of labour market concentration on wages is stronger for new hires than for incumbents in Denmark and France, but not in Germany and Portugal, pointing to the absence of a universally applicable pattern.
+But we also find a negative effect on incumbents' wages with elasticities ranging from -0.020 in Germany to -0.022 in France, -0.025 in Portugal and -0.028 in Denmark - all significant at the 1% level.45 This finding is consistent with results from Arnold (2021), Thoresson (2021) and Bassanini et al. (2021), which suggest that labour market concentration generates downward pressure on incumbents' earnings, too.
+The estimates reported in Table 5 suggest that the negative effect of labour market concentration on wages is stronger for new hires than for incumbents in Denmark and, marginally, in France, but not in Germany and Portugal, pointing to the absence of a universally applicable pattern.
 This finding is also consistent with a recent literature showing that the wages of new hires are actually no more flexible than those of job stayers (see Grigsby et al., 2021).
+Overall, these findings suggest that labour market concentration not only affects the bargaining power of workers at the time of hiring, but also that of incumbents (or their representatives, e.g. trade unions) when negotiating pay raises and/or promotions.